-While chronic diseases, such as heart disease, stroke, cancer, type 2 diabetes and obesity are common (and costly), they are also easily preventable.
-The cause of many chronic conditions, illnesses and early deaths are directly traceable to risky health behaviors, such as lack of physical activity, tobacco and alcohol use as well as poor nutrition - behaviors that can be changed.
+While chronic diseases such as heart disease, stroke, cancer, type 2 diabetes and obesity are common and costly, they are also preventable.
+The cause of many chronic conditions, illnesses and early deaths are also directly traceable to behaviors such as lack of physical activity, tobacco and alcohol use, and poor nutrition.

 Advocacy & Policy

 - The Big Cities Health Coalition joined more than 60 other organizations in signing a letter to Congress in support of reauthorizing important safety net programs without using funding from the Prevention & Public Health Fund (PPHF) as an offset.